arangodb/docs/3.11/http/aql-query-cursor-query-results.md

 }
 ```

-If the `retriable` query option is set to `true`, then the response object
+If the `allowRetry` query option is set to `true`, then the response object
 contains a `nextBatchId` attribute, except for the last batch (if `hasMore` is
 `false`).
 If retrieving a result batch fails because of a connection issue, you
 can ask for that batch again using the `POST /_api/cursor/<cursor-id>/<batch-id>`